ceblfe/Data_Mining_with_SAS_KC/README.md

 # Data Mining with SAS

-The repository contains to solve two problems of data mining with SAS programming language.
+The repository contains the files to solve two problems of data mining with SAS programming language.

 The files of this repository are:
   1. data/